 Most posture correctors are relatively simple both in material and design, and if you want to make your own DIY posture corrector, it should not be too difficult.

 Why Make It Yourself?

 Before I get into this, I want to briefly cover why you would want to craft your own posture brace.

 Besides the fun element of DIY-solutions, testing out a quick home-made posture brace on an experimental basis can be very useful.

-It could provide you with some insight into how bad your posture is and make you familiar with the feeling of wearing a posture brace.
+It could provide you with some insight into how bad your posture is and make you familiar with the feeling of wearing a posture corrector

 With that being said, if you ask me whether you should use your home-made posture brace long-term, then my answer would be no.